tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 - Wallets need to communicate and negotiate with other Wallets to create transactions.
 They also need the ability to submit transactions to the [mempool] of Base Nodes.
 - Token Wallets need to communicate with Validator Node [committee]s and other Token Wallets to construct and send DAN instructions.

-Here is an overview communication matrix that show which source entities initiate communication with destination entities on the Tari Communication network:
+Here is an overview communication matrix that show which source entities SHOULD initiate communication with destination entities on the Tari Communication network:

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\Destination<br>Source | Validator Node | Base Node | Wallet | Token Wallet |
 |---                     |---             |---        |---     |---           |